-The USD (AT&L) is the Milestone Decision Authority (MDA) for Acquisition Category (ACAT) ID programs and ACAT IAM programs that have not been delegated.
-The USD (AT&L) conducts DAB Reviews for ACAT ID and IAM programs at Major Milestone decision points, at the Full-Rate Production Decision Review (FRPDR), at Interim Program Reviews, and at other times as necessary.
+The USD (A&S) is the Milestone Decision Authority (MDA) for Acquisition Category (ACAT) ID programs and ACAT IAM programs that have not been delegated.
+The USD (A&S) conducts DAB Reviews for ACAT ID and IAM programs at Major Milestone decision points, at the Full-Rate Production Decision Review (FRPDR), at Interim Program Reviews, and at other times as necessary.

 - Secretaries of the Military Departments;